awslabs/clickstream-android/README.md

 #### Problem: Duplicate class for kotlin-stdlib:1.8.x

-If your project use kotlin 1.7 or lower, you may have this problem, you can choose one of  the following three ways to fix it:
+If your project use kotlin 1.7 or lower, you may have this problem, you can choose one of  the following three ways to fix it.

 1. Upgrade your kotlin version to 1.8

-2. Add bom library to your app module's `build.gradle` file, it will align the kotlin version with 1.8.
+2. Add bom library to your app module's `build.gradle` file, it will align the kotlin version with 1.8

    ```kotlin
    implementation(platform("org.jetbrains.kotlin:kotlin-bom:1.8.10"))